polvallverdu/xcraft/README.md

 ### Forge

 *Forge support is planned.
-Waiting on [this issue to be solved](https://github.com/SpongePowered/Mixin/issues/688)*
+In theory it's done, but there are some issues with mixins.
+I'm open to contributions.*

 ## License